tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 ---

 The anchor `\b` matches at a word boundary.
 A word boundary is a position between a character that can be matched by \w and a character that cannot be matched by \w. \b also matches at the start and/or end of the string if the first and/or last characters in the string are word characters. \B matches at every position where \b cannot match.

+If you have a string consisting of multiple lines, like first line\nsecond line (where \n indicates a line break), it is often desirable to work with lines, rather than the entire string.

+### Word Boundaries

+Additionally, there is a special metacharacter `\b` which matches the boundary between a word and a non-word character.
+It's most useful in capturing entire words (for example by using the pattern `\w+\b`).

+The metacharacter `\b` is an anchor like the caret `^` and the dollar sign `$` .
+It matches at a position that is called a **word boundary**.
+This match is **zero-length**.

+- There are three different positions that qualify as word boundaries:
+  1. Before the first character in the string, if the first character is a word character.
+  2. After the last character in the string, if the last character is a word character.
+  3. Between two characters in the string, where one is a word character and the other is not a word character.

+Simply put: `\b` allows you to perform a “whole words only” search using a regular expression in the form of `\bword\b`.
+A **word character** is a character that can be used to form words.
+All characters that are not “word characters” are “non-word characters”.
+`\bword\b` match `word` but not `words` or "aword"

+In most flavors, characters that are matched by the short-hand character class \w are the characters that are treated as word characters by word boundaries.

+Since digits are considered to be word characters, `\b4\b` can be used to match a `4` that is not part of a larger number.
+This regex does not match `44 sheets of a4`.
+So saying “\b matches before and after an alphanumeric sequence” is more exact than saying “before and after a word”.

+The underscore is also treated as a word character.
+So `\b` can only match at the start and the end of the strings `one_word` and `_underscore_`.
+So a regex engine’s idea of a word is actually closer to the concept of an identifier in programming languages.

+The hyphen and the apostrophe  (`'`) are not treated as word characters.
+So `\b` can match before and after the apostrophe and the hyphen in `John's mother-in-law`.
+The regex `\b\w+\b` thus finds 5 words in this string: `John`, `s`, `mother`, `in`, and `law`.

+`\B` is the negated version of `\b`. `\B` matches at every position where `\b` does not.
+Effectively, `\B` matches at any position between two word characters as well as at any position between two non-word characters.

 ## Linux Globbing